sahiliamsso/docs/source/admin-guide/user-group.md

 # User Management in Gluu Server
 ## Overivew
-To keep the Gluu Server up-to-date with the latest user claims, your organization can either "push" or "pull" identity data.
+To keep the Gluu Server up-to-date with the latest user claims, your organization can either "push" or "pull" identity data to the server.
 In the "pull" mode, otherwise known as LDAP Synchronization or Cache Refresh, the Gluu Server can use an existing LDAP identity source like Microsoft Active Directory as the authoritative source of identity information.
 If you